FlyingDutchmanGames/battle_box/README.md

 ```
 [ ] Get factory bot for elixir installed and working (its becoming too hard to mock data)
 [ ] Bot Server Follow Flow
+[ ] Make sure user input can't cause a game to crash
 [ ] Game Live Page
   [ ] Show the (Live) Badge
   [ ] Show which player we're waiting on